 These two scholarships are available for current members of the United States Association of Blind Athletes.
 Current USABA members can choose from two annual, one-time scholarships.
 One male and one female receive one-time awards of $500 each; only legally blind applicants will be considered for either category.

-The American Foundation for the Blind – The AFB seeks to fight stigma and promote inclusion of Americans who identify as blind or visually impaired.
-The AFB was founded in 1921, and came to prominence when notable blindness advocate Helen Keller began to work with the organization in 1924.
+The AFB fights stigma and promotes inclusion of Americans who identify as blind or visually impaired.
+The AFB was founded in 1921 and came to prominence when notable blindness advocate, Helen Keller, began to work with the organization in 1924.

-The National Federation of the Blind – The NFB seeks to eliminate society’s reduced standards and low expectations of blind and visually impaired individuals in order for them to reach their full potential.
-The NFB was founded in 1940 and today boasts 50,000 members, making it the largest organization in the country dedicated to visually disabled individuals.
+The NFB seeks to eliminate society’s reduced standards and low expectations of blind and visually impaired individuals in order for them to reach their full potential.
+The NFB was founded in 1940 and boasts 50,000 members, making it the largest organization in the country dedicated to visually disabled individuals.

 Founded in 1961, the ACB strives to recognize the strengths of blind and visually impaired individuals nationwide.
 The organization has historically played a prominent role in promoting disability legislation (including Section 504 of the Rehabilitation Act) and advocating for changes in social security that benefit individuals with visual disabilities.